rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 History: Slab serifs first started appearing around the early 18th century.

 Usage: Slab serifs are traditionally very bulky and industrial, but some of them have been developed with thinner font weights which can, in contrast to their predecessors, convey elegance and a modern design if used correctly.
 Generally, one would not want to chose slab serifs for body copy, but if you do, chose a font that is highly readable and has a thin font weight.
+You'll see slab serifs used for industrial settings, for goods and services relating to nature, or maybe for a barbeque restaurant.
+Thin slab serifs can be used similarly to other trendy and modern fonts.
+Once you've found an appropriate usage, they make great headings.

 <img src="/img/blog/posts/typography_grotesque.jpg" alt="grotesque typefaces">